cisagov/prescup-challenges/skilling-continuation-labs/secure-programming-with-rust/README.md

 This lab is a continuation of the first Secure Programming lab and will discuss the vital importance of implementing safe and secure code.
 The lab will reference code samples and concepts used in the first Secure Programming lab, doing a deeper dive into buffer overflows and integer overflows, while also covering a new bug that developers commonly face.
 You will be introduced to the programming language Rust and how it handles these memory-related errors.
 It is recommended that the user complete the first lab prior to attempting this one, although it is not required.

-the first secure programming lab can be found here: <a href="https://presidentscup.cisa.gov/gb/practice/f0a60d7ce2774da58337cc11f2b56637/secure-programming?practiceSearchTerm=secure" target="_blank">Secure Programming</a>.
+The first secure programming lab can be found here: <a href="https://presidentscup.cisa.gov/gb/practice/f0a60d7ce2774da58337cc11f2b56637/secure-programming?practiceSearchTerm=secure" target="_blank">Secure Programming</a>.

 Additional guidance on secure programming and the **Secure by Design** mission statement can be found here: <a href="https://www.cisa.gov/securebydesign" target="_blank">Secure by Design</a>.